dudung/plaintext/content/notes/python/function-args-kwargs-intro.md

   10 = 10
   ```
 + Notice that now the function works with arbitrary number of arguments, 1, 2, or 3.
++ There might be also some problems arise with current version, e.g. if the arguments are not integer or float.

 ## challenges